 The next setting is whether to reboot the server after installing the updates.
 If rebooting is allowed, you will be prompted to reboot the server more than once, and if you click yes, you can specify how many times the server should be rebooted.
 If an update requires a reboot, it may happen that another update is found that also requires a reboot afterwards.
 Therefore, you can set the maximum number of times the server should reboot.

 The last step of the setting asks when the patch should take place.
-You have the choice between run now, schedule or cron job.
+You have the choice between no runtime, run once or run periodically.

-The last page is a summary of all settings, as well as the option to give the job a name.
+The last page is a summary of all settings, as well as the option to give the automation a name.

 Patch Client

-Patch Client is a wizard that allows you to set up jobs for the hardware.
-To do so, you must first enter the devices that are to be affected by the job.
+Patch Client is a wizard that allows you to set up automations for the hardware.
+To do so, you must first enter the devices that are to be affected by the automation.

 Then you must click next to set whether automatic Windows updates should be allowed or not.